Mötley Crüe: 2011–2015: The Final Tour and retirement from touring

-2018–present: Reunion, The Dirt film, new music, return to touring, and Mars' retirement
+2018–2022: Reunion, The Dirt film and return to touring

 In 2017, frontman Vince Neil told host Sammy Hagar on the show Rock and Roll Road Trip that Mötley Crüe were "completely done".
-However, on September 13, 2018, Neil announced via Twitter that Mötley Crüe was recording four new songs; this was later also confirmed by bassist Nikki Sixx, who said that the new material was recorded for the film adaptation of the band's biography, The Dirt.
-Neil also clarified that, though the band has signed a contract to no longer tour, they still plan to continue putting out new music for the future.
+However, on September 13, 2018, Neil announced via Twitter that Mötley Crüe was recording four new songs; this was later confirmed by bassist Nikki Sixx, who said that the new material was recorded for the film adaptation of the band's biography, The Dirt.
+Neil clarified that, though the band has signed a contract to no longer tour, they still plan to continue putting out new music for the future.

 Netflix released The Dirt biopic based on the book of the same name that coincided with an 18-song soundtrack on March 22, 2019.
-The film is directed by Jeff Tremaine, (Jackass), produced by Julie Yorn and Erik Olsen, executive produced by Rick Yorn, and co-produced by Kovac who is Mötley Crüe's manager, CEO of Eleven Seven Label Group and founder of Tenth Street Entertainment.
-The Dirt stars Daniel Webber as Neil, Iwan Rheon (Game of Thrones) as Mars, Douglas Booth as Sixx and Colson Baker (aka Machine Gun Kelly) as Lee.
+The film is directed by Jeff Tremaine (Jackass), produced by Julie Yorn and Erik Olsen, executive produced by Rick Yorn, and co-produced by Kovac, who is Mötley Crüe's manager, CEO of Eleven Seven Label Group and founder of Tenth Street Entertainment.
+The Dirt stars Daniel Webber as Neil, Iwan Rheon (Game of Thrones) as Mars, Douglas Booth as Sixx and Colson Baker (a.k.a.
+Machine Gun Kelly) as Lee.
 Also starring in the movie is Pete Davidson (Saturday Night Live) as record executive Tom Zutaut.
 Rolling Stone wrote that The Dirt is "a truly debauched movie that delves deep into their rise from the early Eighties Sunset Strip metal scene to their days as arena headliners."
 The film portrays many of the adventures the band went on including touring with Ozzy Osbourne and the Theatre of Pain tour.

 The first new song from the soundtrack was "The Dirt (Est.1981)", which was released on February 22, 2019.
 The band wrote two other new songs, "Ride With the Devil" and "Crash and Burn", and covered Madonna's "Like a Virgin", on the album.
-The soundtrack additionally included fourteen previously-released Mötley Crüe songs.
+The soundtrack additionally included fourteen previously released Mötley Crüe songs.
 It was produced by Bob Rock, who produced Dr. Feelgood, and was released on March 22, 2019, on Mötley Records and Eleven Seven Music.
 The soundtrack hit the Billboard Top 10 at No. 10, the first time Mötley Crüe hit the Billboard Top 10 in over a decade.